Posted on Leave a comment

 How long does Keto Flu last?

-The keto flu, aka carb withdrawal, generally kicks in at the 24 to 48 hours mark.
+The keto flu, aka carb withdrawal, generally kicks in at the 24 to 48-hour mark.
 The keto flu symptoms typically last from a few days to two weeks, and up to a month at most.

 Keto breath produces a distinct taste or odor in the mouth that’s different from ordinary halitosis or bad breath.
 Some people describe keto breath as having a metallic taste.
 In addition to a funny taste in the mouth, keto breath can be fruity-smelling or have a strong odor that’s similar to nail polish remover.